With the darker evenings and colder days, it is important to know how you can prepare your house for winter.

 Like these broken fences, recycling and rubbish bins can also become dangerous in high winds.
 Make sure to store these bins somewhere secure.

-With the evenings getting darker, it is important to check that all outside lights are clean and in working order.
+With the darker evenings, it is important to check that all outside lights are clean and in working order.
 These lights will illuminate your surroundings and help you to identify any hazards.

 - Secure your shed